 You need to create two projects in your Jira: DEVELOPER and TESTER.

-To set up synchronization for the use case above you will need to configure your Jira instance and the Exalate application.
+To set up synchronization for the use case above, you need to configure your Jira instance and the Exalate application.

-In Jira click the status or transition to edit it.
+Note: In Jira, click the status or transition to edit it.

 Don't forget to add these workflows to your project and publish it every time you make changes.

 In this step, if you try to create tasks, you will not have any synchronizations.
 First of all, when you click 'To testing', Exalate should create the test.
 To make it possible, you should add Triggers that look like this:

 It means that if you create a task on the developer's side when you send it on testing, your status is 'IN TESTING', Exalate starts its work and creates the test on another side.

 The second trigger means that you created a test on the TESTER side.
 If the project is Tester and the status is Failure, then Exalate makes a task for the developer to fix bugs.

 If you look at the screenshots above, you see some transitions the user should not see.
 For instance, the user cannot say that work is done, while his status is 'IN TESTING'.
 Only Exalate can do it.
 So we should hide some transitions.
 This is how you do it: